 Measure Details How did you spend your service pupil premium allocation last academic year?
-We have recently purchased 'Little Troopers' as a resource to support Forces families (January 2023) What was the impact of that spending on service pupil premium eligible pupils?
-This will reviewed later in the year
+We have purchased 'Little Troopers' as a resource to support Forces families A display in the library shares information about deployment and resources to support dependants whose parents may be stationed away from home.
+What was the impact of that spending on service pupil premium eligible pupils?
+Pupil voice shows children feel valued and supported